 Harry looked at her in surprise.
-"What do you mean, move out of here?
+"What do you mean, move out?
 Stan doesn't want to move into the flat."

-It was her turn to stare at him.
+She stared at him.
 "I mean when we move someplace with more room.
 A year from now we might have a child.
-Where's it going to sleep?
+Where is it going to sleep?
 In the bathtub?"

 Harry blinked and looked away.
 Stan and Harriet were both behind the bar chatting with customers and pouring drinks into glasses sitting on a tray.
 When they were done, Stan leaned over the counter and handed the tray to Kreacher, who shambled off to a table of customers in the back.

 "Harry!"
 Ginny looked worried and a little upset.
-"When you have a baby, you still need some privacy for yourself.
-I won't mind if he — or she — sleeps in our bed for a while.
+"When you have a baby, you still need some privacy.
+I won't mind if he—or she—sleeps in our bed for a while.
 My mum did that with all of us, and she always said it made us closer."
 She paused and giggled.
-"Maybe too close sometimes.
+"Maybe too close.
 But why on earth wouldn't we get a bigger place?
 We've always talked about it, and the flat is filling up.
 There's junk everywhere."

 Harry glanced at two witches sitting at the next table.
-He knew them well — they were regular customers, and pleasant enough — but now they were openly staring at him and Ginny with eager looks.
+He knew them well—regular customers, and pleasant enough—but now they were openly staring at him and Ginny with eager looks.
 When Harry stared back they quickly turned their heads and pretended to talk to each other.

-"Come on, let's go upstairs."
-He finished off his butterbeer and pulled Ginny up.
-They said goodnight to the Shunpikes and walked into the kitchen.
+"Let's go upstairs."
+He finished off his butterbeer, they said goodnight to the Shunpikes, and walked into the kitchen.
 Winky was sitting on a stool next to a counter polishing silverware.
 Her eyes moved as she watched them cross the room to the back door.

-"Harry and Ginny Potter has a good night's sleep!" she called to them.
-"House–elves is never making big decisions in the middle of the night."
+"Harry and Ginny Potter has a good night's sleep," she called.
+"House-elves is never making big decisions in the middle of the night."

-They paused at the door; Ginny smirked and Harry shook his head.
-"Goodnight, Winky, and what big decisions do house–elves ever make?"
+They paused at the door; Ginny smirked and Harry raised his eyebrows.
+"Goodnight, Winky, and what big decisions do house-elves ever make?"

 "Harry Potter would be surprised if Winky told him what they was."

-They traipsed upstairs and Harry lit a fire.
+They went upstairs and Harry lit a fire.
 Their cozy sitting room had a thick red rug in front of the fireplace, a love seat behind the rug, and several comfortable chairs around the room.
-Several bookshelves lined the walls, filled with books about magical law enforcement, spells, Dark Arts, and Quidditch.
+Shelves lined the walls, filled with books about magical law enforcement, spells, Dark Arts, and Quidditch.
 Three broomsticks stood in a rack next to the fireplace.
 A large picture window looked out over an open field behind the inn; a lone elm tree about thirty feet away was just visible in the light from the window.
-Beyond the field, too far away to see in the night, a rail fence and a lane led past farm houses with lights glowing from their windows; George and Angelina were walking home on that road.
+Beyond the field, too far to see in the night, a rail fence and a lane led past farmhouses with lights glowing from their windows; George and Angelina were walking home on that road.

 On the other side of the parlor was a closed casement window.
-Harry went and opened it and a moment later a large Barn owl flew in and landed on a perch just inside.
-McPherson clucked a few times and pecked at a sack of owl treats hanging next to the perch.
+Harry went and opened it and a moment later a large Barn owl flew in and alighted on a perch just inside.
+McPherson clucked and pecked at a sack of owl treats hanging next to the perch.
 Harry gave him a handful and stroked his back.

-He turned as Ginny came in from the little kitchen that opened off one end of the parlor.
-She was carrying tea service on a tray and set it down on the red rug.
-Harry joined her and they leaned back against the love seat, sipping a quiet blend called Magical Moments and watching the flames.
+He turned as Ginny came in from the little kitchen that opened off one end of the parlor, carrying tea service on a tray.
+She set it down on the red rug and Harry joined her, leaning back against the love seat, sipping Magical Moments—a quiet blend—and watching the flames.

 After a few moments of silent intimacy, Ginny took another sip, set down her cup, and spoke.
 "We need a house.
 We need a place that will be a home for us and our children.
 You never had such a thing, but I did."

 Harry sighed.
-"It's just . . . it's just that there are so many memories here.
-I —"
+"It's just that there are so many memories here.
+I—"

 "Well, yeah, of course . . ."